Sohaib404/SoundStrips/README.md

 - The color button sets the color of the lights.

 - Using the save button will save all the above settings into a preset.
 Presets are case sensitive and cannot have the same name.
 - Press the upload button to send the current set values to the Arduino.
-You must hit upload for the changes to take place.
+You must hit upload for changes to be sent to the arduino and take place.

 ### Live Feed
  The live feed can be paused and played and will show the current audio devices volume output.
 Use this to help set the volume threshold.
 The live feed will sometimes show in the top left of fullscreen games and applications to help you determine a good volume threshold aswell (experimental).